ellmetha/django-machina/docs/customization/overriding_applications.rst

 Import the application models if needed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All *django-machina*'s applications do not necessarily contain models.
+All django-machina's applications do not necessarily contain models.
 So this step may be skipped
 depending on the application you want to override.
 In the other case, it is necessary to reference
 the models of the overridden application by creating a ``models.py`` file in your package::